justfetz/iit-cs-402-advanced-studies-mips-polymomial-project/README.md

-Illinois Institute of Technology CS - 402 Advanced Studies
+# Illinois Institute of Technology CS - 402 Advanced Studies

-## Mips Polynomial Project
+## MIPS Polynomial Project

+### Overview
-### MIPS is an example of a Reduced Instruction Set Computer (RISC) which was designed for easy instruction
-pipelining.
-MIPS has a “Load/Store” architecture since all instructions (other than the load and store instructions) must use register operands.
-MIPS has 32 32-bit “general purpose” registers ($0, $1, $2, ... , $31), but some of these have special uses (see MIPS Register Conventions table).
+MIPS (Microprocessor without Interlocked Pipeline Stages) is a classic example of a Reduced Instruction Set Computer (RISC) architecture.
+Designed for efficient instruction pipelining, MIPS uses a “Load/Store” architecture where all operations, except for load and store instructions, are performed on register operands.
+The MIPS architecture features 32 general-purpose 32-bit registers (`$0` to `$31`), with some registers designated for special purposes according to the MIPS Register Conventions.

 ### About
- This is part of the curriculum at the Illinois Institute of Technology for Computer Organization and Assembly, CS 402.
+This project is part of the curriculum for the course CS 402: Computer Organization and Assembly at the Illinois Institute of Technology.

+### Requirements
+The objective of this project is to use MIPS Assembly Language to evaluate the polynomial expression:
+\[ a(x^2) + b(x) + c \]

+### Project Details
+- **Language:** MIPS Assembly
+- **Tools:** MIPS simulator (e.g., MARS or SPIM)

- ### Req.
+### Instructions
+1. **Setup MIPS Simulator:**
+   - Download and install a MIPS simulator such as MARS (MIPS Assembler and Runtime Simulator) or SPIM.
+   - Ensure the simulator is correctly configured for running MIPS Assembly programs.

+2. **Implement the Polynomial Expression:**
- Use Assembly Language to evaluate the expression a(x^2) + b(x) + c
+   - Write MIPS Assembly code to calculate the polynomial expression \( a(x^2) + b(x) + c \).
+   - The code should take input values for `a`, `b`, `c`, and `x`, and then output the result of the expression.

+3. **Testing:**
+   - Test the program with various input values to ensure correctness.
+   - Validate the output against expected results for known inputs.

 ### Comments
- Thank god this class is over.
+Thank God this class is over.

+### Additional Information
+Feel free to customize and extend the project as you see fit.
+Contributions and suggestions are always welcome.

+### Contact
+For any queries or further information, please contact:

+- **Name:** [Your Name]
+- **Email:** [Your Email]
+- **GitHub:** [Your GitHub Profile Link]

+---

+Thank you for checking out this project!
+If you find it helpful or interesting, consider giving it a star on GitHub.